i400s/i2c-sd3031/README.md

 # I2C connected SD3031 Real Time Clock with battery backed static memory

-Code originally based on the esp - idf "I2C EEPROM Example"(i2c_eeprom) and using the ESP32-C6 as the development microprocessor.
+Code originally based on the esp - idf "I2C EEPROM Example" (i2c_eeprom) and using the ESP32-C6 as the development microprocessor.

-`Note:` The structure of the directories and files have been moved around to better encapsulate a "driver" component project similar to the ones used by Espressif on their [component registry](https://components.espressif.com/).
-To compile the example code you must be within the "examples/" directory as this is where the main project resides.
-The component code is in the root directory.
+`Note:` The structure of the directories and files have been moved around to better mimic a driver component project, similar to the ones used by Espressif on their [component registry](https://components.espressif.com/).
+To compile the example code you must be within the `example/` directory as this is where the main project resides.
+The component code is in the root directory (one level up from `example/`).

-`Warning:` The project includes an ".editorconfig" file containing formatting instructions.
+`Warning:` The project includes an `.editorconfig` file containing formatting instructions.
 This can either be retained or replaced with your own version.

 ## Overview

 The idea behind this code is to be able to write and read information from the SD3031 RTC device using the I2C serial interface.
-In addition the code for the SD3031 is separated out as a "driver module".
 This driver may be included in other projects using the standard idf components system.

 ## How to use this code

 ### Hardware Required

 To run this code, you should have an ESP32-C6<sup>(1) </sup> microprocessor connected to an SD3031 device.
 The SD3031 device is a precision RTC with an accuracy of ±3.8ppm at 25℃.
-The device can be found on a breakout board from DFRobot and the [product brief is available](https : //wiki.dfrobot.com/SKU_DFR0998_Fermion_SD3031_RTC_Module_Breakout).
+The device can be found on a breakout board from DFRobot and the [product brief is available](https://wiki.dfrobot.com/SKU_DFR0998_Fermion_SD3031_RTC_Module_Breakout).
 I have managed to find a [datasheet](https://jlcpcb.com/partdetail/Wave-SD3031/C2988356) with more complete information about the SD3031 but it will require translation (Google translate does an OK job, but the formatting gets a bit messed up).

 #### Configuration parameters:

 Unlike the original example code the component code and example program no longer relies on project specific `menuconfig` settings(the example should create a default `sdkconfig` file when the target is set).

-To configure the device you will need to change the I2C* #defines and SD3031* #defines within the example/i2c_sd3031_main.c file.
+To configure the device you will need to change the I2C* #defines and SD3031* #defines within the `example/i2c_sd3031_main.c` file.

 This is to make the project more consistent with how a standard component would be used within your project.

-To make the component work with a new project you will need to create/amend an `idf_component.yml` within your project folder(similar to the one within the example/ directory).
+To make the component work with a new project you will need to create/amend an `idf_component.yml` within your project folder (similar to the one within the example/ directory).
 You will then need to add/modify the `path: "../../"` statement to point to the location you cloned this project into or alternatively you can add/modify the `path:` statement with `path: "./"` and add the following new line `git: "git@github.com:i400s/i2c-sd3031.git"` which will point to this git repository.

 ### Build and Flash